reuteras/remnux-tools/README.md

 ## Install

-Choose to install Remnux or SIFT.
-Don't try to install both in the same VM since it will not work.
-To install Remnux:
+Choose if you would like to install Remnux or SIFT.
+Don't try to run both scripts in the same VM since it will not work.
+To install Remnux with my extra packages listed above:

     ./bin/setup-remux.sh      # or make install

-Or to install SIFT:
+Or to install SIFT with additions listed above:

     ./bin/setup-sift.sh

 ## Update

-To update Remnux and other tools installed do:
+To update Remnux and tools run:

     ./bin/update-remnux.sh     # or make update

-To update SIFT run:
+To update SIFT and tools run:

     ./bin/update-sift.sh